Minchinhampton IS A ‘READY GOLF’ CLUB

 - Don’t delay by marking cards, replacing gloves, measuring distances

-Further encouragement will be introduced with the new 2019 Edition of the Rules of Golf:
+Further encouragement was introduced with the new 2019 Editions to the Rules of Golf:

 - 3 minutes to search for a lost ball